How to Stay Cool Naturally in the Summer Heat

 Dangerous Heat Exposure

-Leaving anyone in parked cars - temperatures rise dangerously fast
+Leaving anyone in parked cars poses serious risks.

 Common Cooling Mistakes

-Drinking only ice water - room temperature is often better
+Drinking only ice water is not always the best approach.

 Natural Body Cooling Techniques